MathieuDeprez/ESP32_CoreDump_Arduino_1.0.6/README.md

 >880fb3f00000000010000005800fb3f6c
 >0000000000000000000000000000000

 Copy it and paste the base64 conversion to a file called "coreDump.b64" in the root of your project.
+An example of a website which can convert bytes to base64: https://base64.guru/converter/encode/hex
 # 7) Install esp-idf, xtensa and libncurses5
 ## 1- Install esp-idf
 As described in the website, install esp-idf: https://docs.espressif.com/projects/esp-idf/en/release-v3.3/get-started/index.html#get-esp-idf